Shephall Manor

 After Unwin Unwin Heathcote died in 1893, Colonel Alfred Unwin Heathcote was the last of the family to live at the manor.
 After his death in 1912, the house was let to Colonel Woods, then to David Augustus Bevan in 1926 and Lieutenant Colonel Morgan Grenville Gavin in 1937.
 The Heathcotes remained the Lords of the Manor until 1939 when the manor was sold by Michael Heathcote to William Harriman Moss.
 During the Second World War, the house was used to house children who had been evacuated there by the Waifs and Strays society.
 When they left, it became a convalescent home for Polish officers, and then a school for Polish children.
 In September 1947, Shephall Manor was commandeered by the Stevenage Development Corporation, who leased it to the Inner London Education Authority.
 The grounds were then opened for public recreation.

 After the New Towns Act 1981, Shephall Manor and most of its land was owned by the New Towns Commission, and the rest was already owned by Hertfordshire County Council.
 The Inner London Education Authority was disbanded so the Manor was no longer required as a school.
 The Shephalbury Manor Action Committee was formed to save the site from development, as the Manor was not listed and the trees were not subject to preservation orders.
-Their campaign was successful, and in November 1988, it was listed under the Town and Country Planning Act 1971 as a building of special architechtural and historic interest and achieved Grade II listed status on 17 May 1989.
-The house was bought by the Egyptian Coptic Church and the grounds were opened to the public as one of Stevenage's district parks.
+Their campaign was successful, and in November 1988, it was listed under the Town and Country Planning Act 1971 as a building of special architectural and historic interest and achieved Grade II listed status on 17 May 1989.
+The house was bought by the Coptic Orthodox Church and the grounds were opened to the public as one of Stevenage's district parks.
 The chapel of Archangel Michael and Saint Anthony inside the house served as main parish church for 15 years until the Coptic Orthodox Cathedral of Saint George was built adjacent to the house.